TerribleDev/vagrant-ie/Readme.md

-This is a folder structure which includes vagrant files for IE9+ on every platform it is offered..
+This is a folder structure which includes vagrant files for major versions of IE.

 ## How to use?